sg893052/sonic-buildimage/L2/LLDP/LLDP_enhancements.md

-device-type            = "type"                             ; Device type pse or pd supported              = "true/false"                       ; whether Power is supported or not enabled                = "true/false"                       ; whether Power is enabled or not paircontrol            = "true/false"                       ; whether pair selection can be controlled or not pairs                  = "pairs"                            ; power pairs in use signal or spare class                  = 1DIGIT                             ; class 0 to 4 power-type             = 1DIGIT                             ; 802.3at type 1 or type 2
+device-type            = "type"                             ; Device type pse or pd supported              = "true/false"                       ; whether Power is supported or not enabled                = "true/false"                       ; whether Power is enabled or not pair-control           = "true/false"                       ; whether pair selection can be controlled or not pairs                  = "pairs"                            ; power pairs in use signal or spare class                  = 1DIGIT                             ; class 0 to 4 power-type             = 1DIGIT                             ; 802.3at type 1 or type 2